 P - Power Set the power for selected (normal) straight and level performance.
 The power setting required for Straight and Level flight in the Pipisterl Electro will vary considerably depending on your payload.
 For a light payload (total passenger weight) of 50-100kg, the typical power settings for S&L are around 14-16kW.
 For higher payload weights closer to MTOW, expect a power setting requirement of up to 22kW.
 A - Attitude The attitude control of the aircraft for straight and level flight is governed by three elements.
 Elevator Set the nose attitude - for level (eg, two fingers between the dash and horizon) Aileron Wings are level relative to the horizon Rudder In balance If a constant direction is not being maintained on the reference point either the wings are not level, or the aeroplane is out of balance, or both.
 Balance is confirmed with the balance ball indicator.
 The method used to achieve balance is 'stand on the ball'.
 If the ball is out to the left, increased pressure on the left rudder pedal is required.
-Once the ball has been centred, the Pipistrel Electro airframe will typically maintain balance after a correction.
-The aeroplane is kept in balance to not only keep the aeroplane flying straight but also for best efficiency by keeping drag to a minimum and achieving the best airspeed.
+Once the ball has been centred.
+The aeroplane is kept in balance to not only keep the aeroplane flying straight but also for best efficiency by keeping drag to a minimum and achieving the best airspeed with the lowest possible power setting.
 T Trim Take the time to understand this thoroughly.
 In flight, take a moment to relieve all of the control pressures, trim and balance for straight and level flight and allow your hands to come off the controls for the aeroplane to remain in straight and level flight.
-Maintaining straight and level Maintaining straight and level is achieved by using the mnemonic ALAP A- Altitude The ceiling for this lesson is a height of 1500ft unless otherwise indicated by your instructor.
-To begin the exercise, you will first climb to, and set the aircraft for straight and level flight at the target heigh, and maintain/return to this height during the exercise.
-L - Lookout In a scan loop ahead, look out to the left and scan 20 degrees for 2 seconds from left to right, passing over the nose of the aeroplane to identify any hazards, landmarks or other traffic.
-A - Attitude Ensure the attitude is correct relative to the horizon and, more importantly, constant.
+Maintaining straight and level Maintaining straight and level is achieved by using the mnemonic ALAP A- Attitude Set the attitude of the aircraft in relation to the horizon, using the elevator to pitch for level flight and trimming for a light stick L - Lookout In a scan loop, look out to the left, center, and look right, passing over the nose of the aeroplane to identify and focus on any hazards, landmarks or other traffic.

+A - Attitude Ensure the attitude of the wings are correct relative to the horizon.
 P- Performance Used to confirm accurate flight - not set it.
-From right to left the instruments are scanned, and this brings the scan back to the left side of the aeroplane and the process starts again.
-During the instrument scan, only those instruments important to this phase of flight are read.
-In this case the altimeter will probably be scanned on every sweep, with battery level and temperature scanned every 5th sweep.
+Scan the instruments to confirm the correct Power, Attitude and Trim During the instrument scan, only those instruments important to this phase of flight are read, taking note